Mipoza/CSP10-SPH/README.md

 I was in charge of handling the nearest-neighbor problem.
 I wrote several versions using the standard library and tried using Kokkos in the latest version, however, we have discovered some bugs in the that one.
 Other than that, I contributed by debugging in general.

 ### Andrés
-I wrote the Manager class and also wrote the 1D Sod Shock tube test code and analyse the results.
+I wrote the `Manager.h` class and also wrote the 1D Sod Shock tube test code and analyse the results.
 I also contributed with debugging in general in all codes.

 ### Vincent
 First, I wrote the prototype of our SPH implementation in native C++ (available in `vincent/vanilla_sph`), then I implemented the boundary conditions and the particle drawing.
 I also wrote the Kelvin-Helmholtz instability test.
 More broadly, I did a lot of testing and debugging, especially in `Manager.h` and `SPHParticle_radovan.hpp`.